Master the ‘Chelsea Chop’: The Secret to a Longer, Lusher Summer Garden

 Phlox paniculata

-Here’s an example of a Phlox paniculata that I cut back half of the foliage in late May this year:
+Here’s an example of a Phlox paniculata that I cut back half of the foliage in late May:

 Phlox paniculata prior to carrying out the Chelsea chop